fiinix/fiinix.github.io/_posts/2012/11/2012-11-19-how-i-learned-to-stop-worrying-and-love-the-cigarette.md

 date: 2012-11-19T20:08:00+00:00
 author: Carlos
 layout: post
-tags: ["Breaking a Habit", "Smoking Cessation"]
+tags: ["Smoking cessation"]
-category: personal
+category: Health
 excerpt: "In which I talk about what it's been like since I took a break from smoking."
 ---
 8 weeks and 1 day ago I took a long and semi-permanent break in smoking.
 That post title over there.
 Yeah, that one.
 A reference again, I like you those as you probably already know and I am not planning on stopping them any time soon.
 Not that you've ever complained.
 This post, the one after the jump.
 It's about how I realistically managed to stay smoke free.